Privacy risk in GeoData: A survey: Existing literature on geomasking techniques

-To further minimise external risks, an extra 100m is added to the displacement distance.
+Murad et al.~\cite{murad2014protecting} investigate the use of triangular displacement as a masking technique for geodata.
+The authors suggest a method that evaluates various risk factors to determine the appropriate displacement distances for individual location points.
+The method considers the sensitivity level of the data, adding specific displacement distances for low and high sensitivity information.
+Quasi-identifiers, which pose a combined risk when aggregated, prompt the algorithm to add additional distance to the displacement distance, while grouping these quasi-identifiers until a preset number of individuals are in each group.
 The algorithm then considers the intended release of the dataset, differentiating between public and restricted access.
-For public releases, an additional 100m is included in the displacement distance.
 The resulting displacement distance, treated as a range with lower and upper limits ($R_{Lower}$, $R_{Upper}$), is employed in the Triangular Displacement method.
-This method, based on the Pythagorean Equation ($x^2 + y^2 = r^2$), introduces a random yet controlled shift in the original location points, providing a versatile and context-aware approach to spatial data masking.
+This method, based on the Pythagorean Equation, introduces a random yet controlled shift in the original location points, providing a versatile and context-aware approach to spatial data masking.